leonlinsx/minimal-mistakes/_posts/2019-01-26-additional-marketplace-rake-factors.md

 I also did some comparison of predicted vs actual rake rates according to his framework, and the results seem favourable.
 I used some judgement in applying the criteria, and the actual take rates are approximated based on some benchmarking I've personally done.
   * Booking.com take rate according to his framework should be 20% + 10% opaque fees + 5% quality control + 5% fraud prevention – 10% high price items – 10% users meet in person (does this qualify?) = 20% vs 14% actual rake
     * Other main OTAs: expedia is around 13-18% actual rake, ctrip is around 10-15% actual rake on its hotel inventory
-    * *Smaller chinese competitors such as meituan are at 8-10%, and tongcheng is 6-9%*
+    * **Smaller chinese competitors such as meituan are at 8-10%, and tongcheng is 6-9%**
   * Etsy take rate predicted is 20% - 5% transparent fees - 5% buyer beware = 10% vs 5% actual
   * Farfetch take rate predicted is 20% + 10% work on platform + 5% quality control + 5% fraud prevention – 5% transparent fees – 5% high price items = 30% vs 33% actual
-  * Taobao take rate 20% – 5% transparent fees – 5% buyer beware = *10% vs 4% actual*
+  * Taobao take rate 20% – 5% transparent fees – 5% buyer beware = **10% vs 4% actual**
-  * Tmall take rate 20% + 10% work on platform + 5% quality control – 5% transparent fees – 5% buyer beware = *25% vs 3% actual*
+  * Tmall take rate 20% + 10% work on platform + 5% quality control – 5% transparent fees – 5% buyer beware = **25% vs 3% actual**
-  * JD.com take rate 20% + 5% quality control – 5% transparent fees – 5% buyer beware = *15% vs 2-8% actual*
+  * JD.com take rate 20% + 5% quality control – 5% transparent fees – 5% buyer beware = **15% vs 2-8% actual**
-  * Taobao, Tmall, JD all seem to not fit the framework.
+  * *Taobao, Tmall, JD all seem to not fit the framework.
 My guess is this has to do with China’s market, and how Taobao was initially started as a platform with 0 fees to compete against EachNet.
-So the starting poit was at a 0% take rather than 20%
+So the starting point was at a 0% take rather than 20%*
   * Mercado libre take rate 20% + 5% quality control – 5% transparent fees – 5% buyer beware = 15% vs 17% actual
   * Stubhub/Seatgeek take rate 20% + 10% opaque fees + 5% quality control + 5% fraud prevention - 5% high price items = 35% vs 40%+ actual